PostHog/posthog.com/.github/ISSUE_TEMPLATE/blog-post-idea-template.md

 _Add or remove items to the amplification checklist_

-To maximize the reach of the blog content we create it's recommeneded that that we amplify in the following way:
+To maximize the reach of the blog content we create it's recommeneded that that we amplify in the following way.
+Note that we generally discourage using hashtags on Twitter, especially in the middle of sentences.

 - [ ] Twitter (west cost US)
 - [ ] Scheduled again on Twitter (east coast US and Europe)